intro-skipper/intro-skipper/README.md

   * Debian Linux based native installs: provided by the `jellyfin-ffmpeg5` package
   * MacOS native installs: build ffmpeg with chromaprint support ([instructions](#installation-instructions-for-macos))

-## Introduction requirements
+## Introduction parameters

-Show introductions will only be detected if they are:
+Show introductions will be detected if they are:

-* Located within the first 25% of an episode, or the first 10 minutes, whichever is smaller
+* Located within the first 25% of an episode or the first 10 minutes, whichever is smaller
 * Between 15 seconds and 2 minutes long

-Ending credits will only be detected if they are shorter than 4 minutes.
+Ending credits will be detected if they are shorter than 4 minutes.

 All of these requirements can be customized as needed.